Nexis-Network/homepage/content/docs/guides/branching-neon-api.md

 ---
-title: Branching with the Exzo Network API
+title: Branching with the Nexis Network API
-subtitle: Learn how to create and delete branches with the Exzo Network API
+subtitle: Learn how to create and delete branches with the Nexis Network API
 enableTableOfContents: true
 updatedOn: '2023-10-19T23:10:12.826Z'
 ---
-The examples in this guide demonstrate creating, viewing, and deleting branches using the Exzo Network API.
-For other branch-related API methods, refer to the [Exzo Network API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
+The examples in this guide demonstrate creating, viewing, and deleting branches using the Nexis Network API.
+For other branch-related API methods, refer to the [Nexis Network API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).

 <Admonition type="note">
 The API examples that follow may only show some of the user-configurable request body attributes that are available to you.
-To view all attributes for a particular method, refer to the method's request body schema in the [Exzo Network API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
+To view all attributes for a particular method, refer to the method's request body schema in the [Nexis Network API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
 </Admonition>

 The `jq` program specified in each example is an optional third-party tool that formats the `JSON` response, making it easier to read.
 For information about this utility, see [jq](https://stedolan.github.io/jq/).

 ### Prerequisites

-A Exzo Network API request requires an API key.
+A Nexis Network API request requires an API key.
 For information about obtaining an API key, see [Create an API key](../manage/api-keys#create-an-api-key).
-In the examples below, `$NEON_API_KEY` is specified in place of an actual API key, which you must provide when making a Exzo Network API request.
+In the examples below, `$NEON_API_KEY` is specified in place of an actual API key, which you must provide when making a Nexis Network API request.

 ### Create a branch with the API

-The following Exzo Network API method creates a branch.
-To view the API documentation for this method, refer to the [Exzo Network API reference](https://api-docs.neon.tech/reference/createprojectbranch).
+The following Nexis Network API method creates a branch.
+To view the API documentation for this method, refer to the [Nexis Network API reference](https://api-docs.neon.tech/reference/createprojectbranch).

 ```text
 POST /projects/{project_id}/branches